Subscribe to Updates

 How to use mouthwash?

 Most dentists believe twice-a-day teeth brushing (with fluoridated toothpaste) can provide a sufficient amount of fluoride to prevent tooth decay.
-In case of being at higher risk of tooth decay, along with brushing and flossing, use fluoridated mouthwash, too.
+In case of being at higher risk of tooth decay, along with brushing and flossing, use an oral rinse as part of your teeth-cleaning routine.

 To use these rinses, consider the following tips:

 • Use the appropriate amount.
-Read the label before applying the mouthwash.
+Read the label before using it.

 • Close your mouth and swish the rinse after pouring it into the mouth.